flyteorg/flyte/rsts/user/getting_started/create_first.rst

 Some of the new concepts demonstrated here are:

 * Use the :py:func:`flytekit.task` decorator to convert your typed python function to a Flyte task.
-* A :py:class:`flytekit.types.file.FlyteFile` is a Flyte Kit type that represents binary data.
+* A :py:class:`flytekit.types.file.FlyteFile` is a Flytekit type that represents binary data.
 It is used to offload data to a storage location like S3.
 Here we use it to store an image.

-You can call this task ``edge_detection_canny(image_location=...)`` and iterate locally before adding it to part of a larger overall workflow.
+You can call this task ``edge_detection_canny(image_location="https://images.unsplash.com/photo-1512289984044-071903207f5e?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=2250&q=80")`` and iterate locally before adding it to part of a larger overall workflow.

 Writing a Workflow